-Gaussian Process metamodeling essentially gives a surrogate model that quantifies the statistical mean estimations and uncertainties at the unexplored design points.
+Gaussian process metamodeling essentially gives a surrogate model that quantifies the statistical mean estimations and uncertainties at the unexplored design points.
 By using the mean estimations and the uncertainties, a smaller set of design points that could potentially improve the performance can be identified.
 In this case, expensive design evaluations only need to be conducted on these candidate design points, thereby eliminating redundant design evaluations.
 As a consequence, the overall computational cost of the design process is reduced tremendously.

-In each iteration of the Bayesian optimization, the Gaussian Process metamodel is applied to determine the next sampling point.
-Typical criterion (aka. acquisition functions) to locate the next sampling point include expected improvement (EI) [51], probability of improvement (PI) [52] and lower confidence bound (LCB) [53].
-These criterion are different in how the trade-off is made between exploration (picking samples at locations with large uncertainty) and exploitation (choosing samples at locations close to the optimum based on the mean prediction).
+In each iteration of the Bayesian optimization, the Gaussian process metamodel is applied to determine the next sampling point.
+Typical criteria (aka. acquisition functions) to locate the next sampling point include expected improvement [49], probability of improvement [50], and lower confidence bound [51].
+These criteria are different in how the trade-off is made between exploration (picking samples at locations with large uncertainty) and exploitation (choosing samples at locations close to the optimum based on the mean prediction).
 In this work, we apply the GP-Hedge mechanism to probabilistically choose one of the above three acquisition functions at every optimization iteration.
 The general procedure of GP-Hedge Bayesian optimization is illustrated in Algorithm 1.

-Algorithm 1 GP-Hedge Bayesian Optimization
+Algorithm 1 GP-Hedge Bayesian optimization